 The six research groups organise research workshops and seminars in which PGR students and academics present and discuss their research ideas and projects.
 The meetings offers opportunities for students to liaise with and learn from other members of staff besides their supervisory team.

 PGR students are encouraged to present their research at national and international conferences.
 Students are provided with a budget to attend conferences and workshops.
 An additional allowance may be awarded at the discretion of the PGR Director for students to attend notable international conferences.

 PGR students are encouraged to arrange research visits of short or longer duration to universities abroad.
 Such exchanges can be arranged through the supervisory team.

-MPhil/PhD students have their own designated PGR room in the Thomas Payne Study Centre where the Norwich Business School is located.
-Research students based in this room have access to personal computing (PGR Room: 7am-11pm) and library/computing facilities (24 hours), specific research computing facilities and IT assistance.
-Also in the same building is access to a hotdesking area for the use of staff and students.
+PGR students have their own designated PGR room in the Thomas Payne Study Centre where the Norwich Business School is located.
+Research students based in this room have access to hotdesking facilities - 22 computers (PGR Room: 7am-11pm) and library/computing facilities (24 hours), specific research computing facilities and IT assistance.
+Also in the same building is access to an additional hotdesking area for the use of staff and students.
 Further, the International Student Advisory Team provides information, support and advice to all international students and their families throughout their time at UEA.